Here are some of the apps that I use on a daily or near-daily basis. I can’t live without them, and most are free.

 Boomerang — Get the upgraded extension for Gmail.
 Allows you to schedule email to be sent in the future, automate follow-up emails, get pinged if someone doesn’t reply, etc. In short, it frees up your brain and calendar from all the “Check with [person] on [whatever]” clutter.
 Clear your mind, clear your inbox.
 On a related note…

-Email Game (emailga.me) — If you use Gmail or Google Apps, this could help you clear your inbox in 40-50% the usual time.
+Email Game (emailga.me) [2019 Update from the Baydin company: “…in order to focus our efforts on our core products, Boomerang for Gmail and Boomerang for Outlook, we are sunsetting the Email Game effective February 7th, 2019.”] — If you use Gmail or Google Apps, this could help you clear your inbox in 40-50% the usual time.
 It forces you to process serially, so no bouncing around in the inbox.
 Take a look and you’ll see what I mean.
 Made by the same people (Baydin) who make Boomerang.

 Noisli — Sounds, white noise, and colors for productivity or relaxation.